-- 4 To qualify for the Master of Health Science, a student must achieve 240 points by successfully completing one of the following: - (a) Master of Health Science with a specialisation - (i) core papers: 45 points and - (ii) the requirements of a specialisation in structure (a) below. - (b) Master of Health Science Psychology - (i) the requirements in structure (b) below. - (c) Master of Health Science - (i) the requirements in structure (c) below and - (ii) any remaining points from papers listed in the Master of Health Science - (d) Master of Health Science - (i) the requirements in structure (d) below. - 5 A student may substitute papers in the specialisations with other relevant postgraduate papers with the approval of the programme leader. - 6 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Health Science (Honours) or the Postgraduate Diploma in Health Science with a B grade average or higher must achieve 120 points by successfully completing the thesis.
+- 4 To qualify for the Master of Health Science, a student must achieve 240 points by successfully completing one of the following: - (a) Master of Health Science with a specialisation - (i) core papers: 30 points and - (ii) the requirements of a specialisation in structure (a) below. - (b) Master of Health Science Psychology - (i) the requirements in structure (b) below. - (c) Master of Health Science - (i) the requirements in structure (c) below and - (ii) any remaining points from papers listed in the Master of Health Science Table. - (d) Master of Health Science - the requirements in structure (d) below. - 5 A student may substitute papers in the specialisations with other relevant postgraduate papers with the approval of the programme leader. - 6 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Health Science (Honours) or the Postgraduate Diploma in Health Science with a B grade average or higher must achieve 120 points by successfully completing the thesis. - A student who is granted admission to the programme on the basis of having already completed the Postgraduate Diploma in Health Science must achieve 120 points by successfully completing the thesis or the dissertation and any remaining points from papers as approved by the programme leader.